formkit/docs-content/3.inputs/password.md

 The `password` input uses HTML's [native password input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/password).
 It allows a user to privately enter their password.
 When creating new passwords, this input is often compiled with the `confirm` validation rule.

+When controlling this input in React, prefer <code>modelValue</code> and <code>onUpdateModelValue</code>.
+If you use icon props for visibility toggles in JSX, remember they follow camelCase prop names like <code>suffixIcon</code>.

 ## Example

 ::Example